Aqua Advance credit card review 2023

 What credit limit will I get with the Aqua Advance credit card?

-If aqua is able to offer you this deal, the offer will specify a personalised credit limit based on aqua's assessment of your situation.
+If aqua offers you this deal, it will specify a personalised credit limit based on aqua's assessment of your situation.
 The minimum limit offered on the card is £250, while the maximum is £1,200.
-Once you've had the card for a while and shown aqua that you're reliable, you may wish to apply for a credit limit increase.
+Once you've had the card for a while and shown aqua you're reliable, you may wish to apply for a credit limit increase.

 Can I withdraw cash using the Aqua Advance credit card?